mkershn16/Ultrasonic-Robot/README.md

 Week 2: Start to make a prototype for the arm in solidworks

-Week 3: Finish the prototype in solidworks
+Week 3: Assmeble the prototype in solidworks, run analysis tests to make sure the servos can support the arm

-Week 4: Make Adjustments to the prototype
+Week 4: Adjust the prototype's dimensions based on the analysis tests

-Week 5: Start setting up code and get all the materials + Code the first servo/base servo
+Week 5: Print out the individual parts and make a basic code outline

-Week 7:
+Week 7: Assemble the parts together and finish the code

-Week 8:
+Week 8: Add wiring to the assembly and make sure the code does what we want it to do

-Week 9:
+Week 9: Adjust code if needed and make small improvements, continue to test the arm